NVIDIAGameWorks/Blast/README.md

 time the script is run (or when a dependency version changes).
 * Makefiles will be generated in `compiler/linux64-CONFIG-gcc`, where CONFIG = debug or release.
 These will build all Blast linux projects, including the low-level, toolkit, extensions, and tests.

-For PS4 and XBoxOne:
-* Please visit https://developer.nvidia.com in order to contact NVIDIA for further information.

 Tools and Samples Binaries (Windows only)
 -----------------------------------------